Frequently Asked Questions

 - Why do tourists want to visit Antarctica?
 What makes Antarctica so unique?

 - What do travelers do when they are there?

-Members have established extensive procedures and guidelines that ensure appropriate, safe and environmentally-sound private-sector travel to the Antarctic, including regulations and restrictions on numbers of people ashore and minimum staff-to-passenger ratios; development of site-specific, activity and wildlife watching guidelines; and requirements for pre- and post-visit activity reporting; passenger, crew and staff briefings; previous Antarctic experience for tour staff, ship's command and Bridge officers; contingency planning; emergency medical evacuation plans; and more.
+Members are to have established extensive procedures and guidelines that facilitate appropriate, safe and environmentally-sound private-sector travel to the Antarctic, including regulations and restrictions on numbers of people ashore and minimum staff-to-passenger ratios; development of site-specific, activity and wildlife watching guidelines; and requirements for pre- and post-visit activity reporting; passenger, crew and staff briefings; previous Antarctic experience for tour staff, ship's command and Bridge officers; contingency planning; emergency medical evacuation plans; and more.